innative-sdk/innative/README.md

     innative-cmd your-library.wasm -f library

 ## Building
-If you really want to build LLVM from source, use the provided `build-llvm` and `build-lld` scripts (use `.ps1` for windows and `.sh` for linux).
-If you provide a prebuilt version of LLVM 9.x in `bin/llvm`, you can run `build-lld` to just build inNative's custom LLD fork.
+If you really want to build LLVM from source, use the provided `build-llvm` script (`.ps1` for windows and `.sh` for linux).
+You cannot build only LLD - you will have to recompile all of LLVM for it to work with inNative.
 If you are building LLVM on Linux, **ensure that you have `cmake` and `python` installed**, as the script cannot do this for you.

 If you aren't building LLVM, but you'd like to run the test suite, you will need to get the webassembly spec submodule by running `git submodule update --init spec`.
 This will only check out the `spec` submodule, which allows you to skip checking out the entire `llvm-project` monorepo.
 If you get errors when running the tests, be sure to double check that you have acquired `spec` and `spec/document/core/util/katex`.

 inNative does not yet have a working CMake configuration, so build instructions are still provided on a per-platform basis.

 ### Windows
-Due to changes in LLVM 9.x, inNative currently requires C++17 to build, and only supports Visual Studio 2019.
+inNative currently requires C++17 to build, and only supports Visual Studio 2019.
 After installing the LLVM/LLD binaries or building it from source, open `innative.sln` in Visual Studio and build the project, or run `msbuild innative.sln`.

 ### Linux
 Once you've installed the LLVM/LLD binaries or built it from source, run `make` from the top level source directory to build all inNative projects.
 Use `make clean` to wipe the results, which may sometimes be necessary if `make` does not recognize a dependency changed.